-SECTION 9-317.
-INTERESTS THAT TAKE PRIORITY OVER OR TAKE FREE OF UNPERFECTED SECURITY INTEREST OR AGRICULTURAL LIEN.
+SECTION 9-317 9-315.
+INTERESTS THAT TAKE PRIORITY OVER AND TAKE FREE OF UNPERFECTED SECURITY INTEREST OR AGRICULTURAL LIEN.

-- (a) An unperfected security interest or agricultural lien is subordinate to the rights of: - (1) a person entitled to priority under Section 9-322; and - (2) a person that becomes a lien creditor before the earlier of the time the security interest or agricultural lien is perfected or a financing statement covering the collateral is filed - (b) Except as otherwise provided in subsection (e), a buyer, other than a secured party, of chattel paper, documents, goods, instruments, or a security certificate takes free of a security interest or agricultural lien if the buyer gives value and receives delivery of the collateral without knowledge of the security interest or agricultural lien and before it is perfected. - (c) Except as otherwise provided in subsection (e), a lessee of goods takes free of a security interest or agricultural lien if the lessee gives value and receives delivery of the collateral without knowledge of the security interest or agricultural lien and before it is perfected. - (d) A licensee of a general intangible or a buyer, other than a secured party, of accounts, general intangibles, or investment property other than a certificated security takes free of a security interest if the licensee or buyer gives value without knowledge of the security interest and before it is perfected.
+(a) An unperfected security interest or agricultural lien is subordinate to the rights of:

+(1) a person entitled to priority under Section 9-322; and

+(2) a person that becomes a lien creditor before the security interest or agricultural lien is perfected and before a financing statement covering the collateral is filed.

+(b) Except as otherwise provided in subsection (e), a buyer of chattel paper, documents, goods, instruments, documents, or a security certificate , or chattel paper which is not a secured party takes free of a security interest or agricultural lien if the buyer gives value and receives delivery of the collateral without knowledge of the security interest and before it is perfected.

+(c) Except as otherwise provided in subsection (e), a lessee of goods takes free of a security interest or agricultural lien if the lessee gives value and receives delivery of the collateral without knowledge of the security interest and before it is perfected.

+(d) A buyer of accounts, general intangibles, or investment property, other than a security certificate, which is not a secured party takes free of a security interest if the buyer gives value without knowledge of the security interest and before it is perfected.